senbox-org/s3tbx/README.md

 A toolbox for the OLCI and SLSTR instruments on board of ESA's Sentinel-3 satellite.

-The project page of SNAP and the sentinel toolboxes can be found at http://step.esa.int.
-There you will find a tutorial about the usage of the application, a forum where you can ask questions and lots of other interesting things.
+The project page of SNAP, and the sentinel toolboxes can be found at http://step.esa.int.
+There you can find tutorials, developer guides, a user forum and other interesting things.

 Building S3TBX from the source
 ------------------------------